Spain–United States relations: Spanish Civil War 1936–1939

 The Nationalists, led by Francisco Franco, received important support from some elements of American business.
 The American-owned Vacuum Oil Company in Tangier, for example, refused to sell to Republican ships and at the outbreak of the war, the Texas Oil Company rerouted oil tankers headed for the Republic to the Nationalist-controlled port of Tenerife, and supplied tons of gasoline on credit to Franco until the war's end.
 American automakers Ford, Studebaker, and General Motors provided a total of 12,000 trucks to the Nationalists.
-After the war was over, José Maria Doussinague, who was at the time undersecretary at the Spanish Foreign Ministry, said, "without American petroleum and American trucks, and American credit, we could never have won the Civil War."
+After the war was over, José María Doussinague, who was at the time undersecretary at the Spanish Foreign Ministry, said, "without American petroleum and American trucks, and American credit, we could never have won the Civil War."

-The Communist Party USA energetically recruited soldiers to fight against Franco in the Abraham Lincoln Battalion.
+The Communist Party USA energetically recruited soldiers to fight against Franco in the Lincoln Battalion.
 In addition American anarchists sent the Sacco and Vanzetti Century of the Durruti Column.
 American poets like Alvah Bessie, William Lindsay Gresham, James Neugass, and Edwin Rolfe were members of the International Brigades.
 Wallace Stevens, Langston Hughes, Edna St. Vincent Millay, Randall Jarrell, and Philip Levine also wrote poetic responses to the Spanish Civil War.
 Kenneth Porter's poetry speaks of America's "insulation by ocean and 2,000 miles of complacency", and describes the American "men from the wheatfields / Spain was a furious sun which drew them along paths of light."